eschen42/portableIcon/README.md

   - Otherwise it passes all arguments through to `nticont.exe`.
     - See the second example in `smoke_test.cmd`.
   - Run `icont.cmd` without any arguments for a list of options.
-- `examples\example_stdin.cmd` is a simple if not silly example of how to translate and run Icon source, passing arguments.
+- `examples\example_stdin.cmd` is a simple if not silly example of how to translate and run Icon source code from a script file, passing arguments.
   - See the third example in `smoke_test.cmd`.

 ## Bugs